CarolinaKra/Carolina_Portfolio/README.md

 ![levelofhelp](/docs/assets/levelofHelp.png)

-_Example of the visualisation in the project which shows how much Video Conferencing helped the population cope with social distancing during the Pandemic_
+_Example of the visualisation in the project which shows how much Video Conferencing helped the population cope with social distancing during the pandemic_